 - 1) Time and location of the meeting, including, if applicable, any teleconferencing location(s); - 2) A brief general description of all items of business to be transacted or discussed at the meeting, including those items to be discussed in closed session.
-Closed session items must be described in accordance with Government Code Section 54954.5; - An opportunity for members of the public to directly address the Board in accordance with the Brown Act and the Board's public comment policy (addressed below); - 4) If teleconference locations are being utilized, an opportunity for members of the public to address the Board directly at each teleconference location; and - 5) Information regarding how, to whom and when a request for disability related modification or accommodation, including auxiliary aids or services, may be made by a person with a disability who requires a modification or accommodation in order to participate in the public meeting.
+Closed session items must be described in accordance with Government Code Section 54954.5; - 3) An opportunity for members of the public to directly address the Board in accordance with the Brown Act and the Board's public comment policy (addressed below); and - 4) Information regarding how, to whom and when a request for disability related modification or accommodation, including auxiliary aids or services, may be made by a person with a disability who requires a modification or accommodation in order to participate in the public meeting.